5,999

 Monal: The Monal Bird is the state bird of Uttarakhand and it is one of the endangered species as well.
 It belongs to the pheasant family which comes in mixed color patterns that attract most human eyes.

-Ibex and Forest Sheep: Forests of Dayara Bugyal are also a common habitat for ibex and forest sheep.
+Ibex and Forest Sheep: Forests on the Dayara Bugyal Trek are also a common habitat for ibex and forest sheep.
 The grasslands around the trail are the pasturelands for these wild animals.
 Encountering them during your trek will undoubtedly be a great experience.

 Brown Bears and Leopards: Brown bears and leopards are another endangered animal species found in Dayara Bugyal of Uttarakhand.
 So it might not be a common thing to spot their presence during your trek.
 And most importantly, they avoid human activities and encroachment, so it is hard to spot them during this journey.
 But if you encounter them, do not disturb them.